A combinatorial description of stability for toric vector bundles: Introduction

 \section{Introduction}

-While the geometry of line bundles on smooth projective varieties is relatively well understood, some notions, such as positivity, become vastly more complicated in higher rank, despite significant recent work on vector bundles.
-The notions of stable base loci, Kodaira maps and Iitaka fibrations can be extended to vector bundles (see \cite{MU}).
-Furthermore, positivity properties can be detected by looking at some asymptotic base loci that can be defined on the variety itself, rather than on the projectivization of the given vector bundle (see \cite{BKKMSU}).

-Using the Harder–-Narasimhan filtration (resp. the Jordan--Holder filtration), any vector bundle can be built up from semistable (resp. stable) bundles.
-The importance of knowing whether a given vector bundle is (semi)stable is thus fundamental, especially for the construction of moduli spaces.

-The aim of this paper is to study slope-stability of toric vector bundles, since in toric geometry, most complicated notions turn out to have a combinatorial description.
+Stability has been introduced in the perspective of classifying vector bundles, by constructing moduli spaces of semistable sheaves.
+Using the Harder--Narasimhan filtration, any vector bundle $\cE$ can be built up from semistable coherent sheaves.
+In 1963, Mumford extended the works of Grothendieck (see \cite{G} Theorem 2.1) and Atiyah (see \cite{A57}) by classifying vector bundles on curves (see \cite{M63}).
+In this paper, we consider a generalisation of Mumford-stability to vector bundles on varieties of any dimension, called slope-stability and introduced in 1972 by Takemoto (\cite{T72}).
+The problem of classification of vector bundles is still completely open.
+The aim of this paper is to study the toric case.

-In \cite{DrJS}, Sandra Di Rocco, Kelly Jabbusch and Gregory G. Smith generalized the construction of the Newton polytope of a line bundle, associating to any equivariant vector bundle $\sE$ its parliament of polytopes $PP_\sE$: a collection of convex polytopes $(P_e)_{e\in G(\sE)}$ indexed by the elements in the ground set of a matroid $M(\sE)$ associated to $\sE$ representable in a vector space $E\cong \bC^r$.
+Consider a toric variety $X$ with torus $T$.
+A toric vector bundle $\cE$ over $X$ is a locally free $\cO_X$-module of finite rank $r$, equipped with a $T$-action such that the projection map $\pi:\Sp(\Sym\,\cE)\to X$ is $T$-equivariant and $T$ acts linearly on the fibres.
+We denote the fiber over the identity by $E$.
+In \cite{DrJS}, Sandra Di Rocco, Kelly Jabbusch and Gregory G. Smith generalized the construction of the moment polytope of a line bundle, associating to any equivariant vector bundle $\cE$ its parliament of polytopes $PP_\cE$ : a collection of convex polytopes $(P_e)_{e\in G(\cE)}$ indexed by the elements in the ground set of a matroid $M(\cE)$ associated to $\cE$ representable in the vector space $E\simeq\bC^r$.
+The wealth of information about a toric vector bundle $\cE$ contained in its parliament is astounding.
+For instance, lattice points in the parliament of polytopes for $\cE$ correspond to a torus-equivariant generating set for the space of global sections of $\cE$ (see \cite{DrJS} Proposition 1.1).
+In addition, we can also recover some positivity properties of $\cE$, such as global generatedness (see \cite{DrJS} Theorem 1.2), ampleness (see \cite{DrJS} Corollary 6.7), or bigness (see \cite{N} Theorem 7.5).